 • Until 14 July.
 “Storia di un’ombra,” solo show by Antonio Marchetti Lamera, who uses his photos as a shadow of a painting veiled with an iridescent painting of different shades: from green to blue to blue to purple to red.
 On show sixteen small designs, the result of 360 degree shadow rotation, which deliberately recall the black and white negatives of old photographic plates, some large drawings made on Amatruda’s Amalfi paper and three paintings.

 Via Solferino 44 • M2 Moscova, M3 Turati

 - Until 30 July.
 Two shows.
-“You May Not Believe In Magic…, a group show with art works by Amy Crehore, Ilaria Del Monte, Camille Rose Garcia and Anne Siems all heirs of Magical Realism, presenting paintings, works on paper and hand-painted ukuleles.
-“How to Eat Spaghetti Like a Lady” solo show of the Italian illustrator Olimpia Zagnoli.
+“You May Not Believe In Magic…, a group show with art works by Amy Crehore, Ilaria Del Monte, Camille Rose Garcia and Anne Siems, all heirs of Magic Realism, presenting paintings, works on paper and hand-painted ukuleles.
+“How to Eat Spaghetti Like a Lady,” solo show by Italian illustrator Olimpia Zagnoli.

 Piazza Mentana 7 • M1 Cordusio, M3 Missori

 - Until 30 July.
-“Periodo Ipotetico” collective show by Cesare Ballardini, Achille Filipponi, Massimiliano Tommaso Rezza who are aware that the image is insufficient, but at the same time has innumerable possibilities to be produced.
+“Periodo Ipotetico,” group show by Cesare Ballardini, Achille Filipponi and Massimiliano Tommaso Rezza who are aware that the image is insufficient, but at the same time has innumerable possibilities.
 In other words what you see is not enough and generates new questions.